 My research focuses on close relationships and their underlying mechanisms.
-In the past few years I've investigated the psychological aspect of behavioral systems, especially the attachment, care giving, and sexual mating systems.
+I'm investigating the psychological aspect of behavioral systems, especially the attachment, care giving, and sexual mating systems.

 In a separate line of research, I'm looking at online and offline social networks, their characteristics, and the way they change over time.
 I also look at the links between one's attachment style and his or her social network.